 APPROVED IN:

 BOS: 8.6.2024 ACADEMIC COUNCIL:4.7.2024

 SDG No. & Statement:

-4. Ensure inclusive and equitable que opportunities for all. ality education and promote lifelong learning
+4. Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.

 SDG Justification:

-The topics included in this course are designed to get acquainted with one of

-the skills that handle necessary mathematical orientation, programming
+The topics included in this course are designed to get acquainted with one of the skills that handle necessary mathematical orientation, programming

-techniques and concept based learn ing.